 Tatiana Shcherbina was born in 1954.
 She graduated from Moscow State University.
 Prior 1986, Shcherbina published in samizdat ( nonofficial literature) six books.
 In 1991 in Russia were published her collections of poetry, prose and the collection of translations of contemporary French poetry.
 She lived in Munich and Paris in 1991-95 and worked as a correspondent of Radio Svoboda.

 Mikhail Shishkin was born in 1961 in Moscow.
 Shishkin worked as a school teacher and journalist.
-His writing debut in 1993, the short story Calligraphy Lesson, was named the best debut of the year.
+His writing debut in 1993, Calligraphy Lesson, was named the best debut of the year.
 In 1995 he immigrated to Switzerland.
 He is the only recipient of all three of Russia’s major literary awards: National Bestseller, Big Book Prize and the Russian Booker Prize.
 Two novels earned him three most prestigious Russian literary awards: The Taking of Izmail (2000) won the Russian Booker Prize and Venus Hair (Maiden’s Hair) received both the National Bestseller Prize and the Big Book Prize.
 Shishkin is considered as one of the best contemporary Russian writers.

 Elena Shvarts (1948-2010) was one of the leaders of Leningrad’s underground culture in 1970-80s.
 Born in Leningrad, she lived there her entire life.
 Shvarts attended University of Tartu, where her first poems were published in the university newspaper in 1973.
 Her work began to appear in émigré journals since 1978.
 She published two collections of poetry: Tantsuyushchii David and Stikhi and a novel in verse Trudy i dni Lavinii abroad before a collection Storony sveta was allowed to be published in the Soviet Union, “bringing her immediate recognition both at home and abroad”.
 Collected Works by Elena Shvarts were published by Pushkinskii fund in 2002-08.